MagePsycho/Magento2-Store-Restriction-Pro/README.md

 1. Restricted (Only configured pages accessible)
     * The store is restricted, requires login to be accessible.
     * Provides option to select which customer group(s) can access the restricted store.
-    * Provides option to redirect the not allowed user to the custom page(Login, CMS or any custom page) with configured message.
+    * Provides option to redirect the not allowed user to the custom page(Login, CMS or any custom page) with configured message (html tags supported).
     * Provides option to allow certain CMS, Category, Product & custom module pages for guest users.
 1. Accessible (Only configured pages/sections restricted) - *coming soon*